 Native plant species make the best neighbors

-As of 2011, we offer only species native to our region.
+We offer only species native to our region.
 In using indigenous trees and shrubs, we help reclaim the original ecosystems of northern Minnesota.
 There is no worry about non-natives overtaking more sensitive natives, which happens in the plant world, just as it does among fish in our waterways.
 And, give them proper soil and water conditions, native species thrive, because they like it here!

 Furthermore, in purchasing native plants, we are encouraging area nurseries to stock more of them.
 If there's a native tree or shrub you are interested in but don't see listed here, please let us know.
 With enough demand, supply will change.